-The field of Functional Medicine refers to something completely different than what know as traditional medicine.
+The field of Functional Medicine refers to a medical approach that is completely different than traditional medicine.
 To fully understand what functional medicine is, it is important to contrast it with traditional medicine.

 Chronic conditions defined as allergic, digestive, hormonal, metabolic and neurological problems are finding solutions in Functional Medicine.

 So what exactly is Functional Medicine and how does it work?